Renewable Energy Zones: New England REZ

 The New England REZ is located in the Northern Tablelands region of New South Wales, centered on the town of Armidale.
 The REZ is expected to contribute 6 gigawatts of network capacity by 2033, and up to 8 gigawatts in total.
 The project will involve the construction of four energy hubs to bring together power from wind farms, solar farms and batteries across the REZ, and a transmission corridor to the existing power station at Bayswater.
 According to the New South Wales government's EnergyCo, the REZ is expected to deliver $10.7 billion in private sector investment and 2000 jobs in the region.
 A 1 GW battery is proposed for the REZ.

 The project has been opposed by local state MP Brendan Moylan and federal MP Barnaby Joyce, both members of the National Party.
 The REZ has been controversial in the region, with some farmers expressing fears of lost land value and complaining of a lack of consultation.
-Ark Energy's plans for a Doughboy Mountain Wind Farm near Armidale were scrapped in July 2024 after 9 land owners changed their minds about hosting wind turbines on their properties.
+Ark Energy plans for a Doughboy Mountain Wind Farm near Armidale were scrapped in July 2024 after 9 land owners changed their minds about hosting wind turbines on their properties.